The Smart Way to Ask for Coaching Client Referrals

 When you ask people to refer your coaching business, it helps expose you to a wider network of people.

-Using a referral program that helps you grow your network can future-proof your client acquisition strategy.
-If you have enough people who want to refer you to their network, you’ll have a long waiting list of people who want to work with you in the future.
+Using a referral program to grow your network can future-proof your client acquisition efforts.
+If you have enough people who refer you to their network, you’ll have a long waitlist of people who want to work with you in the future.

 The organic growth that referrals can create can help you build a sustainable coaching business that has a long future.